netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 authenticated an cannot be changed by other parties.

-Due to the inherent unreliability, users should implement sanity checks the verify that a link holds up to the promised capabilities.
+Due to the inherent unreliability, users should implement sanity checks as to whether a link holds up to the promised capabilities.

 # Algorithms {#algorithms}